 Studying Cosmological Structure Formation with Numerical Hydrodynamic Simulations

 Michael began his dissertation research with Jens Villumsen and finished it with me.
 After graduating, he moved to a staff position at Lawrence Livermore National Laboratory, and he is still there.

 Vijay Narayanan, 1999

 Reconstruction Analysis of Galaxy Redshift Surveys

 Vijay moved from OSU to a postdoctoral position at Princeton University.
 He subsequently moved to a series of industry positions on applications of data mining and artificail intelligence.
 He is currently (mid-2015) leading Algorithms and Data Science efforts in the Information Management and Machine Learning group at Microsoft.

 Andreas held postdoctoral positions at Chicago and NYU and is now a faculty member at Vanderbilt University.

 Constraining Galaxy Bias and Cosmology Using Galaxy Clustering Data

-Zheng was a Hubble Fellow at the Institute for Advanced Study and a YCAA Fellow at Yale University, and he is now on the faculty at the University of Utah.
+Zheng held a Hubble Fellowship at the Institute for Advanced Study and a YCAA Fellowship at Yale University.
+He is now a faculty member at the University of Utah.